serfoll/fso_part2/README.md

 Create a simple react phonebook app

 ### 2.11
-Phonebook app: store data in local JSON file
+Phonebook app: get and store data from server
 ### 2.12-2.15
 Phonebook app: communication with backend server, storing and deleting data.